Q: How do I deal with irritation?

 Q: Because it is wrong.

-A: Then, you may not able able to deal with your irritation.
-Because right or wrong do not carry the necessary power and motivation for an individual.
+A: Then, you may be unable to deal with your irritation.
+Because right or wrong does not carry the necessary power and motivation for an individual.

 Q: How so?